Tag: hockey penalties

 IHM Knowledge Center

-What is interference, and how do officials determine when a player illegally impedes an opponent?
+What counts as interference in hockey, and how do referees decide when a player illegally blocks or restricts an opponent?

 Short Answer

-Interference occurs when a player obstructs or impedes an opponent who does not have possession of the puck.
+Interference is a penalty that occurs when a player obstructs or impedes an opponent who does not have the puck.

 Full Explanation